 This exemption is only available where a foreign derivatives adviser complies with the laws of the foreign jurisdiction specified in Appendix D that are applicable to the adviser with respect to its derivatives activities with a derivatives party located in Canada.
 If a foreign derivatives adviser is not subject to regulations in its 'home' jurisdiction with respect to its derivatives activities, including where it relies on an exclusion or an exemption (including discretionary relief) from those regulations in the foreign jurisdiction, the exemption in section 46 will not be available.
-If the foreign derivatives adviser relies on an exclusion or exemption in the foreign jurisdiction, it would need to apply to the relevant securities regulatory authorities for consideration of similar exemptive or discretionary relief from the Instrument.
+If the foreign derivatives adviser relies on an exclusion or exemption in the foreign derivatives adviser relies for consideration of similar exemptive or discretionary relief from the Instrument.